Svetlana Khorkina: Eponymous skills

-Khorkina has 4 eponymous skills that are currently listed in the Code of Points (CoP).
-Prior to the 2022–2024 quad, she held the record of having the most eponyms at 9 before some easier ones were removed as part of CoP's regular update.
+Khorkina has five eponymous skills that are currently listed in the Code of Points (CoP).
+Prior to the 2006 Code of Points, she held the record of having the most eponyms at eight.

 Personal life

 Svetlana Khorkina was born on 19 January 1979, the daughter of Vasiliy and Lyubov.
 She has a younger sister, Yulia, who was also a gymnast.
 Khorkina said, "As a child, I was very picky with my food.
 My mother hoped, that if she puts me into gymnastics, I would start eating breakfast without frowning, after having spent a lot of energy in the gym.
 This is how, by simple nutritional reasons, I started my gymnastics career at the age of four."

 At 5'5", most people thought that Khorkina was too tall to be an artistic gymnast.
 However, her coach, Boris Pilkin, saw her potential and created alternative training methods and skills to accommodate her taller body.
 Khorkina has more skills named after her in the Code of Points than any other gymnast.

 Khorkina was known for her dramatic and opinionated personality, often being called a diva.
 She said, "I wouldn't have been called a diva or a queen if I wasn't creative.
 My costume and make-up were always important to me.
 When people come to see gymnastics they want a performance, not just a sport.
 I have a talent.
 I have accomplished so much in sport it will take dozens of years before anyone else achieves as much".

 After retiring from gymnastics, in December 2005 Khorkina was named vice-president of the Russian Artistic Gymnastics Federation.
 In 2008, she was a commentator for the Beijing Olympics' gymnastics competition for the Russian TV station NTV+ and released her autobiography entitled, "Somersaults in High Heels" published by Olma-Press She was also an ambassador for the 2014 Winter Olympics in Sochi, Russia.
 Khorkina has been a member of the political party of United Russia since 2003.
 She was elected as a deputy for the Russian State Duma in 2007 and served until 2011.

-In July 2005, Khorkina gave birth to a son, Svyatoslav Khorkin, at Cedars-Sinai Medical Center in Los Angeles, United States but refused to name the father of the child.
+In July 2005, Khorkina gave birth to a son, Svyatoslav Khorkin, at Cedars-Sinai Medical Center in Los Angeles, United States.
 The father was later revealed to be businessman Kirill Shubsky, who was married to actress and film director Vera Glagoleva.
 In April 2011, Khorkina married Oleg Kochnev.
-He is a former general in Russia's Federal Security Service and 23 years her senior.
 Khorkina and Kochnev have a son, Ivan, born in October 2019.